 Direct Mail Designing Costs

 Your mailing campaign costs hugely depend on the direct mail design.
 Designing charges can vary from as little as $10 to about $1,000 for a particular campaign.
 This significant price difference is due to your approach towards getting the mail designed.

 The answers to these questions decide your direct mail pricing to a great extent.
 Hence, marketers should consider these things and make a plan.
 If there is already a designer within your company or anyone with artistic skills, you can get your artwork designed in-house without paying extra to anyone.
-This method constitutes your first approach towards designing your direct mail.
+This method constitutes your first approach to designing your direct mail.

 1. In-House Designing